99003713/BMI/README.md

     1)We faced challenges in Unity Confuigration.
     2)We faced challenges in unit testing.
-    3)We faced challenges in git inspector
+    3)We faced challenges in git insprector
     4)We faced challenges in makefile

 ## PURPOSE